halibiram/Nuvio-Wiki/docs/troubleshooting.md

 ### 3.3 Library or Watchlist Not Updating

-- Pull-to-refresh your library or watchlist screen.
-- Go to **Settings → Integrations → Trakt → Sync Now** to force a manual sync.
+- Go to **Device Settings → Apps → Nuvio → Storage → Clear Cache**.
-- If items added on another device are not appearing, confirm both devices are authenticated to the same Trakt account.
+- If items added on another device are not appearing, confirm both devices are authenticated to the same Trakt account, if using Trakt.

 ---